fbettag/println/README.md

 If you want to try this project without MongoDB, feel free to do so.
 Just make sure you set "useMongoDB_?" to false in Boot.scala.

+## Page title

+Instead of writing stupid SQL-Queries to get the default pagetitle, the pagetitle is defined in the properties files (default.props, production.default.props).
+IMHO this is a performance-saver as well as practiable..
+How often do you change your main-site title?

 ## Tracking atom.xml and sitemap.xml

 Simply place the following in one or both of the files (not in any of the repeated sections of course):